 Alum Cave - During the warmer months of the year, water drips off the ledges from the top of the bluff.
 In the winter, these water droplets form into large icicles.
 In order to enter and exit the bluff, hikers are sometimes forced to dodge icicles falling from the top of the bluff, some of which are more than 3 feet long.
 Needless to say, extreme caution is needed here during these conditions.
 Most importantly, the views from the cave are beautiful.
 Just before reaching the cave make sure to look towards the east at the Eye of the Needle where you'll have a good chance of spotting nesting peregrine falcons.

-While planning your visit, be sure to visit our accommodations page for a variety of lodging options in the Smoky Mountains area.
+While planning your visit, be sure to visit our accommodations page for a variety of lodging options in the Great Smoky Mountains area.